favourumeh/Portfolio/README.md

     - three models used the individual algorithms mentioned above.
 They are called: 'KNN', 'log_reg' and 'GNB'
     - three more models were created using an ensemble approach.
 These ensemble models use hard voting with some minor tweaks which are explained in section 9.
 They are called: 'E_hv1', 'E_hv2' and 'E_hv_flex'
  -  All models were evaluated by comparing each other against three classification metrics : precision, recall and accuracy.
 Their confusion matrices were also analysed to gauge how well each model performed for different labels (/classes).
- -  Below are the summary confusion matrices for each model:
+ -  Below are the confusion matrices for each model:
 ![](/Images/Confusion_matrices_for_all_non-ensemble_models_for_evaluation_data.png)
 ![](/Images/Confusion_matrices_for_all_ensemble_models_for_evaluation_data.png)